Andyroid0/flipz/README.md

 - Example: 12 frames per second, animated on 1s, using a set of images in a child img directory
   > flipz ./img 12 n

+---

+_~logo is ai generated on account of priority and time constraint._ -Andrew